Metadata configurations

 Fields: typed_filter_metadata

-When present in a cluster’s typed_filter_metadata, Envoy uses the provided
+When present in a cluster’s or listener’s typed_filter_metadata, Envoy uses the provided

 StatsMatcher as the stats matcher for that

-cluster’s stats scope.
-This per-cluster matcher replaces (not supplements) the global stats
+resource’s stats scope.
+This per-resource matcher replaces (not supplements) the global stats

 matcher configured in the bootstrap StatsConfig.
-Child scopes created under the cluster scope
+Child scopes created under the resource scope

 inherit the matcher unless overridden.

-This allows fine-grained control over which stats are created per cluster — for example, enabling a minimal set of stats on high-cardinality clusters to reduce memory and CPU overhead.
+This allows fine-grained control over which stats are created per cluster or listener — for example, enabling a minimal set of stats on high-cardinality resources to reduce memory and CPU overhead.

 clusters: